dru-io/Dru.io/sites/all/modules/contrib/ocupload/flowjs/README.md

 (Default: `false`)
 * `method` Method to use when POSTing chunks to the server (`multipart` or `octet`) (Default: `multipart`)
 * `testMethod` HTTP method to use when chunks are being tested.
 If set to a function, it will be passed a FlowFile and a FlowChunk arguments.
 (Default: `GET`)
 * `uploadMethod` HTTP method to use when chunks are being uploaded.
 If set to a function, it will be passed a FlowFile and a FlowChunk arguments.
-(Default: `GET`)
+(Default: `POST`)
+* `allowDuplicateUploads ` Once a file is uploaded, allow reupload of the same file.
+By default, if a file is already uploaded, it will be skipped unless the file is removed from the existing Flow object.
+(Default: `false`)
 * `prioritizeFirstAndLastChunk` Prioritize first and last chunks of all files.
 This can be handy if you can determine if a file is valid for your service from only the first or last chunk.
 For example, photo or video meta data is usually located in the first part of a file, making it easy to test support from only the first chunk.
 (Default: `false`)
 * `testChunks` Make a GET request to the server for each chunks to see if it already exists.
 If implemented on the server-side, this will allow for upload resumes even after a browser crash or even a computer restart.
 (Default: `true`)
 * `preprocess` Optional function to process each chunk before testing & sending.
-Function is passed the chunk as parameter, and should call the `preprocessFinished` method on the chunk when finished.
+To the function it will be passed the chunk as parameter, and should call the `preprocessFinished` method on the chunk when finished.
 (Default: `null`)
+* `initFileFn` Optional function to initialize the fileObject.
+To the function it will be passed a FlowFile and a FlowChunk arguments.
+* `readFileFn` Optional function wrapping reading operation from the original file.
+To the function it will be passed the FlowFile, the startByte and endByte, the fileType and the FlowChunk.
 * `generateUniqueIdentifier` Override the function that generates unique identifiers for each file.
 (Default: `null`)
 * `maxChunkRetries` The maximum number of retries for a chunk before the upload is failed.
 Valid values are any positive integer and `undefined` for no limit.
 (Default: `0`)
 * `chunkRetryInterval` The number of milliseconds to wait before retrying a chunk on a non-permanent error.
 Valid values are any positive integer and `undefined` for immediate retry.
 (Default: `undefined`)
 * `progressCallbacksInterval` The time interval in milliseconds between progress reports.
 Set it